 AF: Application Function that interacts with NEF to control (establish, modify, terminate, monitor) the user plane connection for packet transmission within 5GC.

 NEF: 5G capabilities exposure function that supports interacting with AF in order for AF to influence the user plane connection for packet transmission within 5GC.
-It can also query UDR with the group ID to retrieve the group subscription data, and then transform the information target to a group to information for each UE group member, as well as interact with NWDAF and/or PCF (via TSCTSF) to request network resources for the user plane connection.
+It can also query UDR with the group ID to retrieve the group subscription data, and then transform the information target to a group to information for each UE group member, as well as interact with PCF (via TSCTSF) to request network resources for the user plane connection.
 It also performs the aggregation of the monitoring reports for each UE group member.

 UDR: Storage of the group subscription data including group membership.